 Does Disney+ have a free trial in 2026?

 No. Disney+ ended its 7-day free trial in June 2024.
 Despite what some competing articles still claim, there is no standalone free trial for Disney+.
-However, Hulu -- owned by The Walt Disney Company -- still offers a 30-day trial, making it the best way to sample the Disney streaming ecosystem before committing.
+Hulu -- owned by The Walt Disney Company -- also discontinued its own 30-day standalone trial in June 2026, so the Disney streaming ecosystem no longer offers a way to sample it free (aside from the 3-day Hulu + Live TV trial and occasional carrier promos).

 What is the longest streaming free trial available?